vpon-data/data-sdk/docs/ios.md

 ### Prepare for Data SDK import
 You can [download Data SDK here][1] and add the .framework file into your Project.

 Please be noted that Vpon supports both Objective-C and Swift languages.
+If your App is developed using Objective-C, please refer to [iOS developer's guildline](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_swift_into_objective-c) or
+[Sample Code](https://github.com/vpon-sdk/Vpon-iOS-Analytics) for a complete integration setting.

 ## Import Data SDK